Grounding the Ungrounded: A Spectral-Graph Framework for Quantifying Hallucinations in multimodal LLMs

 TL;DR: We propose an energy-based, temperature-controlled spectral hypergraph framework for multimodal LLMs that quantifies hallucinations, yields KL-calibrated Rayleigh–Ritz bounds, and proves diffusion-time decay.

 Abstract: Hallucinations in LLMs—especially in multimodal settings—undermine reliability.
-We present a rigorous, information-geometric framework in diffusion dynamics that quantifies hallucination in MLLMs: model outputs are embedded spectrally on multimodal graph Laplacians, and gaps to a truth manifold define a semantic-distortion metric.
-We derive Courant–Fischer bounds on a temperature-dependent hallucination energy and use RKHS eigenmodes to obtain modality-aware, interpretable measures that track evolution over prompts and time.
-This reframes hallucination as measurable and bounded, providing a principled basis for evaluation and mitigation.
+We present a rigorous information-geometric framework, grounded in diffusion dynamics, to quantify hallucinations in MLLMs where model outputs are embedded via spectral decompositions of multimodal graph Laplacians, and their gaps to a truth manifold define a semantic distortion metric.
+We derive Courant–Fischer bounds on a temperature-dependent hallucination profile and use RKHS eigenmodes to obtain modality-aware, interpretable measures that track evolution over prompts and time.
+This reframes hallucination as quantifiable and bounded, providing a principled basis for evaluation and mitigation.

 Supplementary Material: pdf